19hours/sg-statutes/Acts/State Courts Act.md

 [14/2010 wef 02/01/2011]

-“District Court limit” means —

-(a) in sections 26(a) and 27, $3 million or such other amount as may be specified by an order under section 30; and
+“District Court limit” means $250,000 or such other amount as may be specified by an order under section 30;

-(b) in any other section, $250,000\*or such other amount as may be specified by an order under section 30;

-\*O1 (S 333/97) — Subordinate Courts (Variation of District Court Limit) Order.
+[Act 27 of 2014 wef 01/01/2015]

 “judicial officer” means a District Judge, Magistrate or registrar;